 Often, employees are nervous about providing feedback about their managers and your organization’s internal processes.

 Can you blame them?
 Providing professional criticism to your boss is scary!

-However, if your leaders aren’t meeting the needs of your organization… well, you need to know.
-When staff members are open enough to provide candid feedback, avoid any temptation to brush them off.
-If thoughts of how busy you are, or how much more responsibility you have, start crossing your mind— banish them!
-That staff member has done the organization a service by raising concerns or perceived problems about leadership.
+If your leaders aren’t meeting the needs of your organization, you need to know.
+When staff members are open enough to provide candid feedback, listen to them.
+That staff member has done the organization a service by raising concerns or perceived problems to leadership.

 Take their feedback into consideration.
 As a leader, are they making a good point about how you’re guiding the organization?
-Or, if it’s more organization-wide feedback, did they suggest ways that your overall process (rather than team-specific as in the last section) can be improved?
+Or did they suggest ways that your overall process can be improved?

 If you see it fit to change things, do so.
-If you don’t, follow-up with that employee providing reasoning as to why.
+If you don’t, follow up with that employee to provide reasoning as to why.
 Similarly to how listening to staffers’ concerns about their own work process will make them more likely to continue communicating, listening to their concerns about your process will have the same effect.

-Employees need to trust you as their leader, and you should check-in with them regularly to prevent backup.
-You should pay close attention to their communication styles, and pay attention when they point out issues in their daily work procedures.
-Finally, you should be receptive to their feedback on your leadership style and your organization’s management overall.
+Employees need to trust you as their leader, and you should check in with them regularly to prevent backup.
+You should pay close attention to their communication styles and when they point out issues in their daily work procedures.
+Finally, be receptive to their feedback on your leadership style and your organization’s management overall.

 Each of these strategies can be implemented right now, without any major investment from your organization.
-When your staff feels heard, acknowledged, and encouraged to speak, you’ll notice them doing so in an increasing amount!
+When your staff feels heard, acknowledged, and encouraged to speak, you’ll notice them being more committed to and engaged with your organization.